 Precision medicine in radiation oncology involves individually optimizing and tailoring radiation treatments to improve outcomes and decrease side effects.
 This can be done by selectively combining molecular targeted drugs with radiation to improve the therapeutic ratio and using biomarkers to predict radiation tumor and normal tissue response.
 These are areas that my research focuses on.

 One of the major barriers to improving outcomes and developing novel treatments is the lack of robust preclinical brain metastases models.
-We currently have established patient-derived xenografts from NSCLC brain metastases and are using them to test novel radiosensitizing agents.
-These are established in mice directly from patient tumor samples.
+Working with the Kimple Lab, we currently have established patient-derived xenografts from NSCLC brain metastases and are using them to test novel therapeutic agents.
 Patient-derived xenografts can provide an excellent model system to study preclinical therapies as they allow a better representation of the biology of their human source than cells grown in plastic tissue culture dishes.
 These models will be used to validate molecular targets identified in our genomics endeavor and will be used to test combinations of drugs and radiation.

 Molecular modulation of radiation response

 - Baschnagel A, Russo A, Burgan WE, Carter D, Beam K, Palmieri D, Steeg PS, Tofilon P, Camphausen K. Vorinostat enhances the radiosensitivity of a breast cancer brain metastatic cell line grown in vitro and as intracranial xenografts.
 Mol Cancer Ther.
-2009 Jun;8(6):1589-95.
-PubMed PMID: 19509253; PubMed Central PMCID: PMC3393105.
+2009;8(6):1589-95.
+PMCID: PMC3393105

 Biomarkers that can predict the response to radiation therapy have not made their way into the clinic.
 Such markers could help clinicians personalize radiation treatment and help monitor disease status.
-Such biomarkers can be tumor or blood based.
-My past work has focused on expression of c-MET, CD44, EGFR, p16, GLUT1 and HK in primary tumors of patients with head and neck cancer.
-In addition, we have performed gene expression profiling of irradiated tumors to identify genes involved in radiation resistance.
-Currently, we are studying circulating tumor DNA as a way to monitor treatment response and disease progression in patients undergoing radiotherapy.
+My past work has focused on expression prognostic makers in patients with head and neck cancer.
+Current efforts are now focused on non-small cell lung cancer.

 - Baschnagel AM, Williams L, Hanna A, Chen PY, Krauss DJ, Pruetz BL, Akervall J, Wilson GD. c-Met expression is a marker of poor prognosis in patients with locally advanced head and neck squamous cell carcinoma treated with chemoradiation.
 Int J Radiat Oncol Biol Phys.
 2014 Mar 1;88(3):701-7.
 PubMed PMID: 24521684.